-By utilizing one on one drug counseling a therapist can get to the root problem of addiction by navigating the inner workings of the patient’s mind.
+By utilizing one-on-one drug counseling a therapist can get to the root problem of addiction by navigating the inner workings of the patient’s mind.
 While many recovering individuals may be able to reflect on and discuss their lives in a meaningful manner, they are often not able to figure out what went wrong and what caused them to resort to drugs or alcohol for feeling better in the first place.
-It is during individual therapy that many recovering patients have a chance to have an honest look at the situation that caused their addiction, plan their path for recovery and find a new way of living to sustain that recovery.
+It is during individual therapy that many recovering patients have a chance to have an honest look at the situation that caused their addiction, plan their path for recovery and find a new way of living to sustain recovery.

 Additionally, recovering individual in counseling are much better equipped to acquire relapse prevention coping strategies that are individualized to their particular situation, and get a chance to practice this newly acquired skill in their one-on-one sessions with therapist.

-Counselor’s words of encouragement and guidance also go a long way in assisting patients with the healing process while focusing in addressing their motivation to change, fine tuning their problem-solving skills and facilitating better interpersonal relationships.
+Counselor’s words of encouragement and guidance also go a long way in assisting patients with the healing process while focusing in addressing their motivation to change, fine-tuning their problem-solving skills and facilitating better interpersonal relationships.

 By working side-by-side with their patients helping them make it through even the most challenging parts of their recovery process, counselors provide, in a way, a shoulder to cry on, ears to listen and hearts that understand.
-Sharing the patient’s most personal experiences during one of their most difficult times, paves the way for effective and lasting addiction recovery.
+Sharing the patient’s most personal experiences during one of their most difficult times paves the way for effective and lasting addiction recovery.

 Florida Center for Recovery detox and addiction treatment center is located in Fort Pierce, Port Saint Lucie County.

-For more information call us at: 800-851-3291 You may also chat with us through our website page, or e-mail us for quick answers to your questions.
+For more information call us at 800-851-3291 You may also chat with us through our website page, or e-mail us for quick answers to your questions.
 There's no obligation and your call is completely confidential.